 For some time now, I’ve been considering the possibility of paring down my library.
-Much as I love books, even I have to admit that there’s something to be said for the onslaught of digital publishing.
-I don’t think there’s anything else among my possessions that takes up so much space, and yet sees so little use.
-I admit that I have a LOT of books that I have never gotten around to reading.
-I also have a whole heap of books that I’ve read once and never opened again.
-I do, of course, have quite a few that I return to time and again, either to reread for pleasure or to consult for research.
-One day soon, hopefully, I’ll be a university professor with an office, and I can line my walls with shelves of books to impress and intimidate the rare students who trickle into my office hours; until then, though, given the premium on space in my apartment, some of these books may have to go.
+To be frank, I have a bit of a fetish about books, craving not just quality but quantity.
+I don’t think I’ve ever gotten rid of a book bought for school; if I find a used bookstore or a book giveaway, you can bet I’ll need a mid-sized sedan to cart home all my booty.
+But, like many collectors, it’s raw acquisitveness that drives me.
+I doubt there’s anything else among my possessions that takes up so much space and yet sees so little use.
+I admit that I have a LOT of books that I have never gotten around to reading, and even more that I’ve read once and never opened again.
+I do, of course, have quite a few that I return to frequently, either to reread for pleasure or to consult for research.
+But given the premium on space in my apartment, some of these books may have to find a new home.

 Thus, I’ve been slowly working my way through my store of pleasure reading, revisiting books that I’ve read before but can’t remember (or just barely) to see which, if any, I might want to keep and reread again and again, and which ones need to be relegated to the laundry-room lending library.
 This month’s offering is Agatha Christie’s The Man in the Brown Suit, a murder-mystery-cum-spy-novel-cum-romance that follows the adventures of cheeky young Anne Beddingfield as she becomes entangled in a diamond-smuggling conspiracy.
 The excitement-starved orphan is implicated in the intrigue by a chance encounter with a dying man in a subway station, and becomes determined to suss out the truth; she unwittingly finds herself falling in love with the prime suspect, and has a number of narrow escapes from danger.